Last Update: 11/6/21

 NOTE ON USE FOR 501.5c

 This instruction is intended for use in cases involving additional injury caused by subsequent medical treatment.
 See, e.g., Stuart v.
 Hertz Corp., 351 So.
 2d 703 (Fla.
 1977); Pedro v.
 Baber, 83 So.
 3d 912 (Fla.
 2d DCA 2012); Tucker v.
 Korpita, 77 So.
 3d 716, 720 (Fla.
 4th DCA 2011); Nason v.
 Shafranski, 33 So.
 3d 117 (Fla.
 4th DCA 2010); Dungan v.
 Ford, 632 So.
 2d 159 (Fla.
 1st DCA 1994).

 What Should You Do?

-A good piece of advice if you have been harmed and have a pre-existing injury, is to speak with an experienced personal injury trial lawyer before you file a lawsuit to learn about some of the issues with this type of litigation, including the type of evidence needed to win a claim and the type and amount of damages you are likely to recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions, including what to include in a demand letter.
+A good piece of advice if you have been harmed and have a pre-existing injury, is to speak with an experienced personal injury trial lawyer who has spent years evaluating accident facts, applying the law, and asking juries to render a favorable verdict for his clients.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions, including what to include in a demand letter.